kirandash/django/scrum_board_ui/README.md

 ## 5. Adding a React Frontend
 ### 5.1 React project setup
 1. **create-react-app** Create react app is a tool that helps us create a react app quickly so that we don't have to setup the project from scratch.
-Run the command: `npx create-react-app scrum_board_ui`
+Run the command: `npx create-react-app scrum_board_ui`.
+Note: We don't need the venv that we were using during django.
+Because all the packages we install in react will be installed at project level only. venv can be deactivated by running: `deactivate`. (scrum_board_env) prompt will now disappear from terminal.

 ### 5.2 Understanding Project structure
 1. The project created by create-react-app has 2 main folders